Table of Contents

 VACUUM.
 This should be routine maintenance, but thankfuly Postgres comes with an auto_vacuum daemon that will run at a configurable frequency.
 It’s important to keep an eye on this because different deployments will have different needs when it comes to vacuum frequency.
 You can read more about what

-VACUUM actually does on the Postgres docs.
+VACUUM actually does on the Postgres docs and how Heroku handles it.